yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Exact-Differential-Equation-and-Integrating-Factor.md

 ---
-title: "Exact Differential Equation and Integrating Factor"
+title: "Exact Differential Equations and Integrating Factors"
 description: >-
   Learn about the identification and solution methods for exact differential equations, as well as integrating factors.
 categories: [Mathematics, Differential Equation]